tektoncd/pipeline/docs/pipelineruns.md

 be run with different `PipelineResources` in cases such as:

-- When triggering the run of a `Pipeline` against a pull request, the triggering system must specify the commitish of a git `PipelineResource` to use
+- When triggering the run of a `Pipeline` against a pull request, the triggering system must specify the commit-ish of a git `PipelineResource` to use
 - When invoking a `Pipeline` manually against one's own setup, one will need to ensure one's own GitHub fork (via the git `PipelineResource`), image registry (via the image `PipelineResource`) and Kubernetes cluster (via the